 A humpback whale: The main enemy of the series

-Kyoji Mujo: The most wonderfully slick and antagonistic villain ever
+Kyoji Mujo: The most wonderfully slick and antagonistic villain ever.
+He's actually just a gay elf but whatever.

 Other Stuff: Hm...
 Music.
 Yes.
 As with like every Taniguchi show, this series has a plethora of dramatic Mexican trumpets, acoustic guitars, male choruses, etc which liven up action scenes, make dramatic scenes wonderfully Tele-Novela-esque in their cheesiness, etc. A+ OST.